Table of Contents

 • Remediation and Retesting: Required for medium-risk or higher vulnerabilities to verify that fixes are effective.

-Who needs PCI DSS penetration testing?
+Who needs a PCI penetration test?

-How is PCI DSS penetration testing performed?
+How to perform a PCI DSS penetration test?

 Undergoing a PCI penetration test involves several key phases that ensure a thorough assessment and compliance with PCI DSS standards.
-Here’s a breakdown of the process:

 • Number of systems (hosts) involved